Taylor Swift blasts new sale of her catalogue for benefiting Scooter Braun: ‘It’s a shame’

 Swift, one of the best-selling artists of all time, said she had hoped to bid on the master recordings herself, but that she was told she would have to sign a nondisclosure agreement, which the 30-year-old artist declined.

-While she praised Shamrock for reaching out to try to broker a partnership, Swift maintained that any relationship they had with Braun, 39, was a non-starter.
+While she praised Shamrock for reaching out to try to broker a partnership, Swift maintained that any relationship the firm had with Braun, 39, was a non-starter.

 “I know this will diminish the value of my old masters, but I hope you will understand that this is my only way of regaining the sense of pride I once had when hearing songs from my first six albums and also allowing my fans to listen to those albums without feelings of guilt for benefiting Scooter,” she wrote.